 South Weekend Holiday Packages On TravelTriangle

-2. Kudroli Gokarnath Temple – A holy place dedicated to Lord Shiva
+2. Kudroli Gokarnath Temple – Dedicated To Lord Shiva

 Location: Kudroli, Kodailbail, Mangaluru, Karnataka

-3. New Mangalore Port – A significant port and harbour of Western India
+3. New Mangalore Port – Harbour Of Western India

 Location: Panambur, Mangalore, Karnataka